-This week’s recipe is Japanese inspired Miso Baked Oysters also known as Oysters Motoyaki.
-This version is a bright and unctuous riff on Oysters Rockefeller inspired by one of my favourite though now closed Japanese restaurants.
+This week's recipe is Japanese inspired Miso Baked Oysters also known as Oysters Motoyaki.
+My version is a bright and unctuous riff on Oysters Rockefeller inspired by one of my favourite though now closed Japanese restaurants.
 Oysters are baked over spinach with a rich and zippy sauce and topped with a touch of cheese to seal in the creamy goodness.
 But guess what?
-The sauce is dairy free so if you have dietary restrictions, just skip the cheesy topping and you’ll still have a delicious and impressive appetizer.
+The sauce is dairy free so if you have dietary restrictions, just skip the cheesy topping and you'll still have a delicious and impressive appetizer.

 What is Motoyaki?

 Motoyaki is simply a Japanese recipe preparation that uses mayonnaise as the main ingredient in a baked dish, usually using oysters or other seafood.
 (See my Miso Baked Salmon recipe.)
 It is easy and it is really delicious.
 Here on the West Coast, our neighbors across the ocean are the Japanese (and other Asian countries) and as such, we have a lot of Asian influences in our cooking.

 Dinner for your Valentine

 I love cooking up delicious and romantic recipes and oysters are a classic aphrodisiac.
 These little bites are perfect as a Valentines day appetizer or add in some crusty bread and a crispy salad and make it your dinner.
 But don't just wait for Valentine's, I love to eat these year round!

 Not only delicious, sustainable and easily accessible on the west coast of North America, these little beauties are soooo good for you!
 Very high in protein while low in fat, these pack high levels of Vitamin B12, Iron and zinc and a substantial amount of vitamin C. If you avoid red meat, these can be an important (and tasty) source for B vitamins and iron which is not frequently found and not as easily absorbed through plant based foods.